 Persons living with dementia often feel confused and disoriented, especially when their memories begin to blur and their functions start to deteriorate.
-Your loved one living with dementia may have difficulties in performing his/ her usual tasks as their condition progresses.
+They may have difficulties in performing his/ her usual tasks as their condition progresses.
 Designing a daily routine is a good way to provide them with some structure.
 Planning activities they enjoy can be helpful in reducing agitation and improving their mood.

 Designing a Daily Routine

-Before designing a daily routine, considering the following about your loved one will help in customising a routine for them:
+Before designing a daily routine, considering the following about the person living with dementia will help in customising a routine for him/ her:

 • Their likes, dislikes, strengths, abilities and interests